Top 10 Industrial Design Portfolio Examples

 8. Marcello-Cannarsa

 Marcello Cannarsa's portfolio showcases his versatility as an industrial designer.
 His work spans various industries, including automotive, furniture, and product design.
 Marcello's portfolio is structured like a blog, with each project presented as an individual post.
-This format allows him to include detailed descriptions, multiple images for projects.
+This format allows him to include detailed descriptions and multiple images for projects.

 Key Points